Vegas Hotel Guide

 Best for: Groups that want the iconic Vegas feel — Roman columns, massive pool complex, a world-class spa, and one of the most famous nightclubs on the planet.

 Caesars Palace at 3570 Las Vegas Blvd South has been the Vegas bachelorette standard for decades, and the 2024 room renovations in the Julius and Augustus Towers brought the rooms up to modern standards without losing the property's signature grandeur.
 The real draw is Omnia Nightclub — a 75,000-square-foot, five-level club with a kinetic chandelier that weighs 22,000 pounds and moves to the music.
-For daytime, the Garden of the Gods Pool Oasis has seven pools spread across a landscaped Roman-themed terrace complex.
+For daytime, the Garden of the Gods Pool Oasis has seven pools spread across a landscaped Roman-themed terrace complex — and as of May 2026, OMNIA Dayclub & Skybar, a 46,000-square-foot purpose-built dayclub with Tiësto and Chris Lake residencies, opens at Caesars as the Strip's largest new pool venue.

 Why it works for bachelorette parties: